 AI extraction reads the full document, follows defined-term chains, and understands context.
 It does not search for keywords.
 It reads the lease the way a human would, then maps what it reads to a structured schema.

-Stage 3: Confidence Scoring and Red Flags
+Confidence Scoring and Red Flag Detection

 On top of field-level confidence, Lextract runs 20 automated red flag checks that identify risky provisions.
 These include above-market holdover rates (over 200%), missing CAM caps on NNN leases, no audit rights, uncapped management fees, one-sided indemnification, and acceleration clauses without present-value discounting.